Madison-MacNichol/The-Tech-Academy/SQL/readme.md

+### SQL
+***
-This is a collection of tutorials in which I learned the basics of SQL.
+This is a compilation of projects for the SQL portion of the course at The Tech Academy.
+These were done using SQL Server Management Studio.